Luxauto.lu Blog

 Understanding the Drag Coefficient

 The Cx is a dimensionless value that generally varies between 0.20 and 0.40 for production cars.
 It is determined by the shape of the vehicle, the exposed frontal area and the driving speed.
-A low Cx means that the car is well designed to minimise air resistance, which is crucial for reducing fuel consumption and increasing the range of electric vehicles.
+A low Cx means that the car is well designed to minimise air resistance, which is crucial for reducing fuel consumption and increasing the range of the car. electric vehicles

 Examples of cars with a good drag coefficient